Fayetteville council member Harvey resigns, cites inability to find affordable home in ward

-FAYETTEVILLE -- One of the City Council members representing the south part of town announced she plans to resign at the end of next month.
+FAYETTEVILLE -- One of the City Council members representing the south part of Fayetteville announced she plans to resign at the end of next month.

-Sonia Harvey, who has served as a Ward 1 representative since 2019, said in a letter posted on Facebook she is moving out of the ward and must resign.
-Harvey sent the letter to Mayor Lioneld Jordan tendering her resignation.
+Sonia Harvey, who has served as a Ward 1 representative since 2019, said in a letter posted on Facebook she's moving out of the ward and must resign.
+Harvey sent the letter to Mayor Lioneld Jordan on Wednesday tendering her resignation.

 "Regrettably, the sale of our current leased home has presented a series of challenges over the past few months," Harvey said in the letter.
 "Despite our diligent efforts to find a new residence within Ward 1, we were confronted with significantly higher rental prices and a lack of desired amenities.
 Consequently, we broadened our search to areas outside the ward, eventually finding a home that met our criteria."